howerj/cdb/readme.md

 * size

-The size variable, which can be left at zero, is used to select the word size of the database, this has an interaction with "cdb\_word\_t".
+The size variable, which can be left at zero, is used to select the word size of the database, this has an interaction with `cdb_word_t`.

 Missing perhaps is a unsigned field that could contain options in each bit position in that field.

 ## BUFFER STRUCTURE

+This structure is used to represent a key or value in memory, this puts a limit on those function that accept `cdb_buffer_t` in that the those keys and values must be able to fit into memory.
+This affects database create more than it does reading a database (the key must fit into memory when looking a specific, but the value is returned as a file position).
+On a memory constrained system you can iterate through the key/value pairs instead (which uses `cdb_file_pos_t` structures instead).

 	typedef struct {
 		cdb_word_t length; /* length of data */